wp-plugins/sp-faq/readme.txt

 1. all Faqs
 2. Add new Faq
 3. preview faq
+4. How to add short code
+5. Faq with category

 == Changelog ==

+= 2.2 =
+* wp-faq with category

 = 2.1 =
 * Added jquery UI